Downsizing Diffusion Models for Cardinality Estimation: Background and Related Work

 Score-based diffusion models are the generative models that made AI drawing and video generation a reality, thanks to pioneering work by Song, Dickstein and Kingma \cite{refone}, Song and Dhariwal \cite{reffour}, Ho, Jain, and Abbeel \cite{refeight}, Leobacher and Pillichshammer \cite{refthirteen}, and many others.
-For the sake of convenience, all mathematical notations related to diffusion models shall be documented in \textbf{Appendix A}.
-The meaning of each notation will also be explained upon its first appearance.\\ As mentioned before, given a set of data points satisfying an unknown distribution $p_0$ in the sample space $\mathbb{R}^d$, score-based diffusion models attempt to learn and sample from $p_0$ in two steps: the \textbf{Forward Process} and the \textbf{Backward Process}\cite{refone}.\\ The \textbf{Forward Process} gradually injects white noise into the sample points to create Gaussian kernels around them, slowly turning $p_0$ into a smooth Gaussian distribution using the SDE
+For clarity, we present a summary of notations in \textbf{Table 1}.
+Each notation will also be explained upon its first appearance.